 If an employer receives a notice from the Registrar and a statutory notice from another Commonwealth, state or territory authority, both instructing the employer to deduct from an employee's wage or contractor's payments, the general rule is that notices are complied with in the order they were received by the employer.
 Employer withholding notices to deduct amounts in relation to a deductible liability can be processed after any notices received earlier have been actioned by the employer.
 If a statutory notice issued to the employer is later varied, for example, by instructing the employer to deduct a different amount, the priority given to each notice will not change.

 If an employer receives a notice from the Registrar and a Commonwealth, state or territory court order, both instructing the employer to deduct from an employee's wage or contractor's payments, the notice from the Registrar will take priority over the court order regardless of the order in which the employer receives the garnishee order or notice.

-Employers should contact DHS to get advice specific to an employee or contractor's situation if they are unsure of their obligations in relation to multiple garnishee notices.
+Employers should contact Services Australia to get advice specific to an employee or contractor's situation if they are unsure of their obligations in relation to multiple garnishee notices.